IndigoW0lf/SQL_practice/README.md

 # SQL_practice
-A place to put all my practice SQL questions
+A place to put all my practice MySQL questions from HackerRank :)